 - Cooks who wish to experiment with sophisticated pressure cooking methods – Many pressure cookers demand more pressure and less evaporation than stovetop cookers.

 - Cooks who want to work with and see their food because electric pressure cookers release pressure more quickly.

 When deciding between a pressure cooker and a pressure pan, it’s important to understand and evaluate their benefits, drawbacks, and optimum applications.
-Pressure cookers and pressure pans both depend on the force of pressure cooking to provide cooked food faster than ever before.
+Pressure cookers and pressure pans both depend on the force of pressure provided to cook food faster than ever before.

 In recent years, people have also started opting for electric pressure cookers since they offer convenience, ease of use, and multiple cooking functions.
 The best electric pressure cookers come with functions like a timer and preloaded cooking preset menu to simplify the cooking process that pressure pans may lack.